freechat-fun/freechat/freechat-sdk/typescript/PluginApi.md

 const apiInstance = new .PluginApi(configuration);

 let body:.PluginApiRefreshPluginInfoRequest = {
-  // string | The pluginId to be fetched
+  // number | The pluginId to be fetched
-  pluginId: "pluginId_example",
+  pluginId: 1,
 };

 apiInstance.refreshPluginInfo(body).then((data:any) => {